GhadaTalebAmer/final-project/README.md

 * The Data folder contains the raw datasets (in csv format) and the RDS files used to create the app.
 * The PDF file named "codebook" is the codebook referring to the UCDP Georeferenced Event Dataset.
 * The Initial App folder contains the Shiny Web App document and supporting RDS files required to build the app.
+* The Exploratory Dashboard RMD file is an HTML document containing the code to clean the data, process it and create some of the visualizations for the app.

 ### **Key Links**